Discord

 Gormes Mapping

-StartandStopmethods should map into a futureinternal/discordadapter lifecycle that mirrorsinternal/telegramin ownership: one adapter, one kernel-facing render loop, explicit shutdown. handleMessageshould map to Gormes inbound policy documented ingormes/docs/content/upstream-hermes/user-guide/messaging/discord.md: respond to DMs, require mention in server channels by default, preserve thread isolation, and keep session identity explicit.sendChunkmaps to Gormes outbound delivery, especially reply threading and per-message send timeout.startTypingandstopTypingmap cleanly to shared adapter UX helpers fromgateway-donor-map/shared-adapter-patterns.md.voice.gois best treated as a laterinternal/discord/voice.gocompanion rather than part of the firstinternal/discord/adapter.go.
+StartandStopmethods map into the current Gormes Discord adapter lifecycle: one adapter, one kernel-facing render loop, explicit shutdown. handleMessageshould map to Gormes inbound policy documented indocs/content/upstream-hermes/user-guide/messaging/discord.md: respond to DMs, require mention in server channels by default, preserve thread isolation, and keep session identity explicit.sendChunkmaps to Gormes outbound delivery, especially reply threading and per-message send timeout.startTypingandstopTypingmap cleanly to shared adapter UX helpers fromgateway-donor-map/shared-adapter-patterns.md.voice.gois best treated as a laterinternal/channels/discord/voice.gocompanion rather than part of the shipped text adapter.

 Implementation Notes